dnvriend/intellij-tips/README.md

 'y' to copy, you can then set the cursor anywhere and type 'p' to paste the selected text.

+## File Explorer
+Vim features a [file explorer](http://vim.wikia.com/wiki/File_explorer) that can be activated when typing ':Explore'.
+You can switch to/from the file explorer with the 'CTRL + 6' shortcut.

+There are some other approaches for browsing files, for example:

+- type ':e' then press Space and 'Ctrl + DD'.
+That will list file names in the current directory.
+You can type a name and press Enter to edit that file.
+- type ':set autochdir' to automatically change the working directory to the file that you edit, so that its easy to get other files in the same dir without navigating.
+- type ':e **/*.scala' and repeatedly pressing TAB to step through the files that have been found.

 ## Vi Multiple Windows
 If you want, you can probably do everything from one vim session! :) Here are some commands to turn one vim session (inside one xterm) into multiple windows.